-As I mentioned in my previous post, a California King bed is something we had wanted for a long time.
-But once we realized how expensive a frame would be, it was time to get building.
+A California King bed is something we have wanted for a long time.
+However once we realized how expensive a frame was going to be, I decided to get building.
 Of course I found this project to be theperfect excuse to finally get a Kreg Jig!

 In terms of building materials, here was my supplies list:

 - set of 4 tapered furniture legs from DIY Upholstery Supply.
 These were the widest I could easily find – 2.5″ at their widest and 6″ tall